CodeDad70/react-rails-crud/README.md

 # react-rails-crud
-A code along creating a simple crud app
+A code along I'm doing to learn about creating a simple crud app that creates React components directly in the Rails JS asset pipeline